-And hence, today we are going to discuss how to collect maximum data from different channels to keep track of attendees and measure your event ROI.
+And hence, today we are going to discuss how to collect valuable event data from different channels to keep track of attendees and measure your event ROI.

 Collecting data will not only help you in knowing your attendees better but also in refining your event valuables.
 Also, it will facilitate you with valuable market insights which will further help you in the commercialization of your event.
 So, let’s get started.

-Here’s how to capture the maximum data from your events and attendees.
+Here’s how to capture the most relevant event data from your attendees.

 With the onset of Event Management Software, the registration process has been completely transformed.
 Most of the organizations today use some or the other online event registration platforms.